ralfmouthaan/CamLab-TMatrix-Imaging/README.md

 - The scrambled images, as obtained from CamLab-TMatrix-Measurement
 - The target image, as calcualted using the scripts in "Target Generation/"

-Error metrics are calcualted for within a region of interest.
+Error metrics are calculated for within a region of interest.

 With minor modifications these scripts could be used to also image non-SLM targets.